Singular value decomposition

-Illustration of the singular value decomposition UΣV^{⁎} of a real 2 × 2 matrix M.
+Illustration of the singular value decomposition UΣV^{*} of a real 2 × 2 matrix M.

-In linear algebra, the singular value decomposition (SVD) is a factorization of a real or complex matrix into a rotation, followed by a rescaling followed by another rotation.
+In linear algebra, the singular value decomposition (SVD) is a factorization of a real or complex matrix into a rotation, followed by a scaling, followed by another rotation.
 It generalizes the eigendecomposition of a square normal matrix with an orthonormal eigenbasis to any $m \times n$ matrix.
-It is related to the polar decomposition.
+It is related to the polar decomposition, and is a common means for implementing low-rank approximation for matrices.